JasonXuDeveloper/Nino.Docs/src/en/doc/types.md

 :::

 ::: info
-By default, the `[NinoType]` attribute will collect all public fields and properties with getters and setters in the corresponding `class`/`struct`.
-For `record`s, it will not only collect all public fields and properties with getters/setters, but also the primary constructor parameters.
+By default, the `[NinoType]` attribute will collect all public fields and properties with getters and setters in the corresponding `class` or `struct`.
+For `record` or `record struct`, it will not only collect all public fields and properties with getters/setters, but also the primary constructor parameters.

 If you want to manually mark the members that need to be serialized, use `[NinoType(false)]` to decorate the type, and use `[NinoMember(id)]` to decorate the members that need to be serialized (the tag needs to pass a numeric parameter, which is the position of the member during serialization and deserialization, and the collection order is sorted by the number in the tag in ascending order)